 The mission of Access to Achievement Education Foundation is to enhance academic success and job/college readiness among low-income and under-represented minority (URM) students.

-The Foundation builds on the best practices of the highly successful 26-year-old Stanford Medical Youth Science Program (SMYSP), a program founded by Dr. Winkleby, CEO of the Foundation that in 2011 received the U.S. Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring, the highest honor bestowed by the U.S. government for mentoring in these fields.
+The Foundation builds on the best practices of the highly successful Stanford Medical Youth Science Program (SMYSP), a program founded by Dr. Winkleby, CEO of the Foundation that in 2011 received the U.S. Presidential Award for Excellence in Science, Mathematics and Engineering Mentoring, the highest honor bestowed by the U.S. government for mentoring in these fields.

-Groups eligible for funding:
+Students and groups eligible for funding:

 Priority geographic areas:

 The priority geographic areas for funding are Santa Clara and San Mateo Counties in California, with additional consideration given to Northern and Central California counties serving students from rural or inner city areas.